vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/config.md

 Tags which is considered as custom elements.

-This is used to determine whether a tag is a custom element since all vue components are removed in excerpt
+This is used to determine whether a tag is a custom element since all unknown tags are removed in excerpt.

 ### metaScope